-To give people less options to choose from than are actually available is called the false alternative.
+To give people fewer options to choose from than are actually available is called the false alternative.
 It’s a common ploy I use when trying to ram vegetables down my children’s necks – “peas or carrots?”.
 It tricks them into thinking that they have to answer one or the other.
 The ‘neither’ answer is not as likely to follow.
 When given a few options to choose from, make sure you are not being manipulated into thinking that, by picking one of them, you have made an informed choice.
 There could be so many other options available when you think about it a little more.

 Too many cooks

 “Can I help with preparing the Christmas dinner?”